ALMARDHIAH/portfolio/README.md

 2. **Closeness** centrality **concentrated** in the **central area** of Putrajaya.
 3. **Betweenness** centrality is **uniformly distributed** throughout Putrajaya.
 4. **Strategic routes** lies on **Lebuh Perdana Barat**, **Persiaran Sultan Sallahuddin Abdul Aziz Shah** and **Lebuh Perdana Timur**.

+## Conclusion
+All locations in Putrajaya are closely accessible and highly connected by any other locations within the boundary.
+Thus, the road network in Putrajaya is highly efficient.